Cecco1509/ASE_Project/README.md

   docker compose up --build
   ```

--   **Postman Collection**: Use the included Postman collection Integration_tests.postman_collection.json to run all the integration tests.
+-   **Postman Collection**: Use the included Postman collection `Integration_tests.postman_collection.json`, which is included in the "docs/postman" folder, to run all the integration tests.
-  ### Running Locust Tests
+  ### Running Performance Tests

 - Run the real microservices with bottle necks scaled up using this command:
   ```